 -

-The trust bundle mentioned in What Root Certificate Authorities are Supported for Calls to Cisco Webex Audio and Video Platforms? should be uploaded on to the CUBE.
+Signed by a CA mentioned in What Root Certificate Authorities are Supported for Calls to Cisco Webex Audio and Video Platforms?

 -